 But, it’s virtually impossible to try to heal from this crisis, communicate honestly and rebuild your marriage again when you’re constantly feeling suspicious and even paranoid, right?

 The Most Critical Requirement for Restoring the Trust

 I’ve learned about the importance of transparency after an affair from Dr. Gunzburg’s “How to Survive an Affair” program, and it’s the most important thing you and your husband need to address right now, before it’s too late.

 Your husband needs to understand that complete transparency is the only direct way to rebuilding your trust in him.

-No more weird phone calls, no more evenings out without a call home, no more unshared and secret mails and social media accounts.
+No more weird phone calls, no more evenings out without a call home, no more secret mails and social media accounts.